spatie/laravel-settings/README.md

 }
 ```

-Although in this case, it might be more readable to construct the caster within the settings DTO:
+Although in this case, it might be more readable to construct the caster within the settings class:

 ```php
 class CastSettings extends Settings